Fingerboard brands are not as plentiful as skateboard brands, but they are probably more numerous than you expect.

 Best Fingerboard Brands

 “P-Rep” stands for “Peoples Republic”.
-It’s a fingerboard brand that aims to produce high-quality boards at affordable prices.
-It’s a statement that many other brands have made in the past, but P-Rep actually follows through and produces some super-premium fingerboards for less than $20.
+It’s a fingerboard brand that aims to produce high-quality fingerboards at affordable prices.
+It’s a statement that many other brands have made in the past, but P-Rep actually follows through and produces some super-premium fingerboards that are easy on the wallet.

-The boards roll smoothly, sound great, and feel like just a quality fingerboard should.
-For a brand that falls within the mid-range pricing tier, P-Rep produces some incredible boards.
+The fingerboards roll smoothly, sound great, and feel like just a quality fingerboard should.
+For a brand that falls within the mid-range pricing tier, P-Rep produces some incredible fingerboards.